cwaage/cs50_labs/README.md

 ```c
 if (x != 20) // Evalues to true when x is not equal to 20
 ```

+To complete this section:

 First Remove the two lines of code that comment out the section.

-Then complete the code for this section to test for the maximum value of the three variables x, y, z
+Then complete the code using boolean operators to test for the maximum value of the three variables x, y, z
-  - The if block's boolean expression will check if x is greater than both y and z.
+  - In the 'if' block code a boolean expression that will check if x is greater than both y and z.
-  - The else if block's boolean expression will check if y is greater than both x and z
+  - In the `else if` block code a boolean expression that will check if y is greater than both x and z
-  - The else block will print the only remaining option (which variable must be max if above blocks are FALSE)
+  - In the `else` block code the print statment declaring the max (which variable must be max if above blocks are FALSE)

 {% next Loops %}
 ### Loops

-In this section create the three different type of loops we have discussed
+In this section you will create three different type of loops:

   - do while
   - while